Be it the Monster of the Week

 - In Paranormalcy, Implied to be what Evie has been told the goal of the Faeries is.
 Also what Vivian is born to do.

-- In The Alchemy Of Stone, the extremely sympathetic Soultaker (a profession, though the impression is given that only one exists in a region at a given time) can also preform Type 2B on disquieted hauntings, but it is his job to execute and subsequently interrogate prisoners.
+- In The Alchemy of Stone, the extremely sympathetic Soultaker (a profession, though the impression is given that only one exists in a region at a given time) can also preform Drained After Death on disquieted hauntings, but it is his job to execute and subsequently interrogate prisoners.
 A Soultaker who has lasted long enough to take more than a few souls gains an increasingly strong and uncontrollable pull on living souls even when he isn't using the power.
 Unlike many uses of this trope, once a Soultaker dies the captured souls all pass on with him to the "normal" death.

 - Certain sacrificial rituals to the Dark Gods is David Weber's The War Gods series involve the victim dying and the soul being consumed by the demon and/or god the ritual was done for.